No visit to Paris is complete without dining in an authentic bistro.

 Along with the simple but hearty food, the bistro is also known for its authentic setting and warm atmosphere, so it’s no surprise that there is often a queue to get in.
 The space is small and doesn’t accept reservations, but there are also two sister addresses around a 20-minute walk away, as well as La Brasserie du Pied de Fouet around 35 minutes by foot, although the prices here are not quite as impressive.

 Ready to experience an authentic Parisian bistro like a true local?
-Our Ultimate Paris Food Tour is calling your name.
-You’ll feel like a born-and-bred Parisian yourself as you step into one of our favorite bistros in the city (where you’ll devour one of its most emblematic dishes, of course)—and that’s just one stop on a whole morning full of foodie fun!
+Our Paris by Night: Evening Food & Wine Experience is calling your name.
+You’ll feel like a born-and-bred Parisian yourself as you step into one of our favorite bistros in the city—and that’s just one stop on a whole evening full of foodie fun.

 Nicola Leigh Stewart is a travel writer who, after living in London and Madrid, finally settled in Paris.
 Always thinking about her next meal, her favorite thing about France is the food, and she spends most of her weekends in search of the flakiest pain au chocolat in Paris, the best fromagerie, and more importantly, the best cocktail happy hour.